 - Keyword targeting.
 Pinterest has a feature that other social media platforms do not when it comes to ad targeting.
 You can actually target keywords that your customers would search for to find your products.
 If you’re familiar with Google ads, it’s a similar setup.

-As a video based platform, creating ads for selling on Snapchat can be a little more difficult, but worth the promotion it gets you.
-Although you cannot directly sell within in the all mobile Snapchat app, you can link to your site where users can makes purchases, place orders, register for events, and more!
+As a video-based platform, creating ads for selling on Snapchat can be a little more difficult, but worth the promotion it gets you.
+Although you cannot directly sell within the all mobile Snapchat app, you can link to your site where users can make purchases, place orders, register for events, and more!

 Best industries for Snapchat

 Selling on Snapchat is still very new, but the winners in this field are starting to shine.
 Any business that is able to give a fun “behind the scenes” look into what they do or how they make their products will do bestselling on this platform.
 This would typically include:

 - Retail apparel stores